 Opencast coal extraction causes extensive damage to local environments by opening up the land like a quarry, destroying habitats and polluting the air and water.
-Imported coal, from Russia, Colombia, the USA and Australia, also carries significant environmental and human rights impacts.
+Imported coal, from Russia, Venezuela, Colombia, the USA and Australia, also carries significant environmental and human rights impacts.

 TWO Opencast coal mines rejected this summer!
 Plus: plans for coking coal mines and power station closure dates

 Decisions on coal mines still pending despite reduced coal demand & power station closures

 The latest on current operating and proposed mines, and coal use in the UK